-Before coming to Warwick I held postdoc fellowships at UCL, Durham and Bonn, and received a PhD in Philosophy from the University of Sydney.
-I was a visiting scholar at UC San Diego in 2018 and University of Chicago in 2019, and will be a visiting fellow at Corpus Christi, Cambridge in 2020.
+Before coming to Warwick I held postdocs at UCL, Durham and Bonn, and received a PhD in Philosophy from the University of Sydney.
+I have spent time as a visiting scholar at UC San Diego (2018) and University of Chicago (2019), and as a visiting fellow at Corpus Christi College, Cambridge (2020).

 For further details of my current research, see my website.

 The Tragedy of Philosophy: Kant's Critique of Judgment and the project of aesthetics.
-Albany: State University of New York Press, 2016. - Website - Chapter 1 - Reviewed in: Journal of Aesthetics and Art Criticism
+Albany: State University of New York Press, 2016 (paperback 2017). - Website - Chapter 1 - Reviewed in: Journal of Aesthetics and Art Criticism, Philosophy Today

-Force and Law in Kielmeyer's Karlsschulrede. in Kielmeyer and the Organic World.
+Force and Law in Kielmeyer's 1793 speech.
+In Kielmeyer and the Organic World.
 Edited by Daniel Whistler and Lydia Azadpour.
-London: Bloomsbury.
+London: Bloomsbury, 2020. - Website -

 Two Directions for Teleology: Naturalism and idealism.
 Synthese 195(7), 2018, 3097-3119. - Website -